Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- 🗸 Remake a grid layout for better visualization
 		- 🗸 Add Have the following display
 			- 🗸 Both netwokr security and potential network secuirty
-			- 🗸 Transmit Rate + Recieve Rate
+			- 🗸 Transmit Rate + receive Rate
 			- 🗸 add this to prefab
 	- Create a data base of current properties of each scan for wifi network
 		- 🗸 Make a new hud that will say the following